2012 United Kingdom fuel crisis: 29 March

 Petrol Retailers Association said petrol sales increased by more than 170% and sales of diesel were up by almost 80%.
 Babu Jha, manager of MPK Filling Station in Leicester's Dysart Way, said on the 29th: "We have been really busy, probably three times as much as usual.
 People seem to be panicking." as demand rose heavily in Leicester.
 The Aintree forecourt attendant Farhaan Mohammed, 21, said expected petrol to have run out by the end of trading and that there was no guarantee from Esso of more fuel.
-Worried motorists in Crawley and Horley queued for petrol.
+Motorists in Crawley and Horley queued for petrol.

 The Texaco garage in Telscombe Cliffs ran out of fuel and customers began rowing outside the petrol station at Asda in Hollingbury after accusations of queue jumping, as the stretched from the forecourt in to Carden Avenue.

 Taxi drivers reported long petrol queues in Clarence Place, Corporation Road and parts of Maindee in Newport.
 ABC Taxis told drivers to top up amid fears stations would sell out.

-A van driver in Leeds said he had to wait for 30 minutes to get fuel, while a forecourt on the outskirts Harrogate had run out of fuel by 11.30am.
+A van driver in Leeds said he had to wait for 30 minutes to get fuel, while a forecourt on the outskirts Harrogate had run out of fuel by 11:30 am.

 Retail store Halfords reported "high" sales of fuel cans.
 Sales of all cans have soared by 225% compared with this time last year, with motorists buying in "the thousands", while sales of jerry cans are up by more than 500%.

 The Energy Secretary, Ed Davey urged motorists to "Keep tanks two-thirds full, but don't panic.".

 The London Fire Brigade urged businesses to place legal warnings on websites and petrol cans.
 Chief Inspector Nick Maton of Dorset Police warned motorists not to panic.